cs480x-21c/03-Experiment/README.md

 - Smooth transitions between visualizations
 - Data is automatically sent to a Firebase database
 - Node.js script to get data from firebase into csv
-- CSV is autmoatically split into matricies, which are automatically manipulated to derive bootstrap intervals, which are then automatically plotted with the averages and labled; plotting is done with matplotlip
+- CSV is autmoatically split into matricies, which are automatically manipulated to derive bootstrap intervals, which are then automatically plotted with the averages and labled; plotting is done with matplotlib

 # Authorship